Storidge/cio-faq/general.md

 ### What is Storidge CIO?

-Storidge CIO (Container I/O) is automated cloud storage which delivers convenient, on-demand storage services for developers with storage expertise in our software stack.
+Storidge CIO (Container I/O) is software that makes it simple for developers and operators to deploy persistent storage for containerized applications.
+Developers can use standard tools such as Vagrant and Terraform to quickly deploy an environment for stateful application development.

 Orchestration systems create an abstraction layer on top of a group of hosts, so development teams can quickly deploy applications on logical resources.
-Similarly, Storidge CIO creates a software abstraction layer for stateful applications to persist, share and manage data on any logical resources.
+Similarly, Storidge CIO creates a software abstraction layer for stateful applications to persist, share and manage data on logical resources.

-Cloud native apps are orchestrated, scalable, mobile, and storage agnostic.
-These traits make older storage technologies a poor fit.
-Storidge CIO was purpose built to solve application data management challenges in these new orchestrated environments.
-It eliminates the manual effort, inconsistencies, and tedium in trying to patch external networked storage into an orchestrated environment.

 See [Introduction](https://guide.storidge.com/what_is_cio/introduction.html) for benefits CIO provides to developers and operators.

 ### How does Storidge CIO work?

+Storidge CIO creates a software abstraction layer using storage resources from a group of hosts.
+These hosts are bare metal, virtual servers, or cloud instances managed by an orchestration system.
+Storidge CIO enables you to easily provision volumes from the abstraction layer so stateful apps can persist, manage and share data.

+Without Storidge CIO, you have to wait for IT to provision from enterprise storage systems, or provision storage using cloud provider APIs.
+With Storidge CIO you can use standard tools such as Terraform and Ansible to deploy persistent storage as part of your development environment.

-There is a [quick overview](https://guide.storidge.com/what_is_cio/introduction.html#why-cio) of the Storidge software and its benefits for developers and operators.
+See the [intro guide](https://guide.storidge.com/what_is_cio/introduction.html#why-cio) of the Storidge software and its benefits for developers and operators.

 The [How it works](https://docs.storidge.com/introduction/how_it_works.html) link covers how Storidge abstracts infrastructure to create a data management platform for orchestration systems such as Docker Swarm and Kubernetes.